-(1) Trade receivables correspond to the sales of copper and its by-products.

-(2) Other receivables mainly consist of the following items:

-- Accounts receivable related to short-term loans and mortgage loans granted to employees. - Reimbursements from insurance companies. - Settlements to the Chilean Central Bank under Law 13.196. - Advance payments to suppliers and contractors, which are deducted from the corresponding payment statements. - Accounts receivable for tolling services (Ventanas' Smelter). - VAT credit and other refundable taxes of ThUS\$174,686 and ThUS\$141,885 as of June 30, 2017 and December 31, 2016, respectively. - (3) The Corporation recognizes an allowance for doubtful accounts based on the experience and analysis of Management regarding the characteristics and aging of the trade receivables portfolio.
+- (1) Trade receivables correspond to the sales of copper and its by-products. - (2) Other receivables mainly consist of the following items: - Accounts receivable related to short-term loans and mortgage loans granted to employees. - Reimbursements from insurance companies. - Settlements to the Chilean Central Bank under Law 13.196. - Advance payments to suppliers and contractors, which are deducted from the corresponding payment statements. - Accounts receivable for tolling services (Ventanas' Smelter). - VAT credit and other refundable taxes of ThUS\$168,491 and ThUS\$141,885 as of September 30, 2017 and December 31, 2016, respectively. - (3) The Corporation recognizes an allowance for doubtful accounts based on the experience and analysis of Management regarding the characteristics and aging of the trade receivables portfolio and the information from legal advisors.